blueset/fireghoti/.gitlab/issue_templates/default.md

 <!--
   This issue template is for bug reports.
-	There are other issue templates for feature requests and refactor proposals, so please use them if this is not a bug report.
+	There are other issue templates for feature requests, refactor proposals, and discussions, so please use them if this is not a bug report.

 	Also, you don't need to prefix the issue title with "Bug:", because it's